 The arrival of monsoon marks the arrival of the variety of festivals to celebrate especially for the womenfolk of India.
 One such festival, deep-rooted in tradition and mythology of India is Teej, which is celebrated with much enthusiasm and gaiety across several states of India.
 Of particular importance to the women of Rajasthan, Teej celebrations are worth watching in Uttar Pradesh, Maharashtra, Haryana and Bihar too.
-The festival will fall on August 5 this year.
+The festival will fall between 3rd – 4th August this year, 2019.

 Rajasthan’s Teej Celebrations

 Just like Gangaur, the women of Rajasthan awaits for the whole year to celebrate the major festival of Teej.
 For the well-being of their marriage and family, women observe a day-long fast.
 They dress up in their best attires, apply beautiful mehndi or henna patterns on their hands and feet and then pray to Lord Shiva.
 Since, it is also a celebration of the arrival of monsoon, across Rajasthan, swings are hung from trees and decorated with fragrant flowers such as marigold.
 Both married and unmarried women love to swing on these swings to celebrate the ‘Sawan festival’.
 Every festival in India is associated with some “sweet dish”, so ‘Ghevar and Feeni’ is the main sweet of the season.

 Girls swinging on the swing decorated with marigold flowers

 A procession through the cobbled streets of Jaipur to witness the Teej celebrations